gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 The Schrödinger equation is linear and unitary.
 It takes pure states to pure states.
-It never produces definite outcomes — only superpositions.
+It never produces definite outcomes, only superpositions.

 But measurements produce definite outcomes.